xxy961216/peinfo/README.md

 # PEInfo

 PEInfo : Passive Windows Portable Executable file information parser without any external dependencies.
-If you dont require diasm function, remove capstone import and comment or remove the functions.
+If you dont require disasm function, remove capstone import and comment or remove the functions.

 NOTE: Not very reliable.